If you want to become a truck driver, then it’s worth researching which truck driving school is the best for you.

 It is evident in the BLS statistics and every transportation, haulage and logistics company’s human resources department is under pressure to hire and retain professional truck drivers.

-Income potential for truck driving is around $38,000 to $43,000 per year for most positions on the road.
+According to BLS, the median income for truck drivers was $48,310 (May 2021).
+Income potential for truck driving is around $30,000 to $65,000 per year for most positions on the road.
 Experienced drivers can earn more.
 Management and Instructors earn more based on position and experience.

 Truck drivers who lease their trucks, go self-employed, and stay on the road as much as possible, are able to earn considerably more.